Aramaic: Palmyrene

-Other dialects of the Post-Achaemenid period

-The dialects mentioned in the previous section were all descended from Achaemenid Aramaic.
-However, some other regional dialects also continued to exist alongside these, often as simple, spoken variants of Aramaic.
-Early evidence for these vernacular dialects is known only through their influence on words and names in a more standard dialect.
-However, some of those regional dialects became written languages by the 2nd century BC.
-These dialects reflect a stream of Aramaic that is not directly dependent on Achaemenid Aramaic, and they also show a clear linguistic diversity between eastern and western regions.

-Eastern dialects of the Post-Achaemenid period
+Eastern dialects

 In the eastern regions (from Mesopotamia to Persia), dialects like Palmyrene Aramaic and Arsacid Aramaic gradually merged with the regional vernacular dialects, thus creating languages with a foot in Achaemenid and a foot in regional Aramaic.

-In the Kingdom of Osroene, founded in 132 BCE and centred in Edessa (Urhay), the regional dialect became the official language: Edessan Aramaic (Urhaya), that later came to be known as Classical Syriac.
-On the upper reaches of the Tigris, East Mesopotamian Aramaic flourished, with evidence from the regions of Hatra (Hatran Aramaic) and Assur (Assurian Aramaic).
+In the Kingdom of Osroene, founded in 132 BC and centred in Edessa (Urhay), the regional dialect became the official language: Edessan Aramaic (Urhaya), that later came to be known as Classical Syriac.
+On the upper reaches of the Tigris, East Mesopotamian Aramaic flourished, with evidence from the regions of Hatra and Assur.